 This Policy explains when and why we collect personal information about you, how we use it, the conditions under which we may disclose it to others and how we keep it secure.

 We may change this Policy from time to time so please check this page occasionally to ensure that you’re happy with any changes.
 By using our website, you’re agreeing to be bound by this Policy.
-If you have any questions regarding this Policy and our privacy practices, please email us at info@EntrepreneurialScotland.com or by writing to us Entrepreneurial Scotland, Technology and Innovation Centre (624), 99 George Street, Glasgow, G1 1RD.
+If you have any questions regarding this Policy and our privacy practices, please email us at Privacy@EntrepreneurialScotland.com or by writing to us at Entrepreneurial Scotland, Strathclyde Business School, 199 Cathedral Street, Glasgow, G4 0QU.
 Alternatively, you can telephone +44 (0)141 444 7159.

 Entrepreneurial Scotland is a private limited company (Company Number SC478348) wholly owned by Entrepreneurial Scotland (Group) Limited.
 Entrepreneurial Scotland (Group) Limited is a private company limited by guarantee (Company Number SC478348).
 The Entrepreneurial Scotland Foundation is a registered charity limited by guarantee (Company Number SC332951, Registered Charity Number SC038858).

-We obtain information about you when you use our website or interact with one of our development programmes, for example, when you contact us to apply for membership or a development programme, ask for information about products and services or to donate.
+We obtain information about you when you use our website or interact with one of our development programmes, for example, when you contact us to apply for membership or a development programme, apply for a Saltire Scholarship, ask for information about any of our products and services or to donate.

-We collect different information about you depending on how you interact with us.
+We collect different information about you depending on how you interact with us, this is set out below:

-If you are applying for or have completed one of our development programes; you provide us with personal data such as your name, address, date of birth, email address, job title or university course and information required to process your application.
-As your relationship with us progresses, we collect other information such as which events you have attended, and if you have a mentor or have expressed an interest in mentoring.
+If you are applying for or have completed one of our development programmes; you provide us with personal data such as your name, address, date of birth, email address, job title or university course and information required to process your application.
+As your relationship with us progresses, we collect other information such as which events you have attended, the skills & experience you have shared with us and any other information relevant to the programme you have applied for or completed.
 We also hold information about your data preferences.

 If you donate online or purchase a product from us, your card information is not held by us, it is collected by our third-party payment processors, Stripe, who specialise in the secure online capture and processing of credit/debit card transactions.

-When you attend an ES event or partner event, you should be aware that images may be captured using film photography, digital photography, video or other mediums.
+When you attend an ES event, partner event, masterclass or development programme; you should be aware that images may be captured using film photography, digital photography, video or other mediums.
 We reserve the right to use the images captured in any brochures, booklets, videos, websites or other media and publicity material produced by us.
-By taking part in our events you accept that you may be photographed, filmed, or otherwise captured in image form.
-If you do not wish to appear in any of our publications, please email us at: email@example.com, alternatively, speak to one of our staff at the event.
+By taking part in our events, masterclasses or development programmes you accept that you may be photographed, filmed, or otherwise captured in image form.
+If you do not wish to appear in any of our publications, please email us at: Privacy@entrepreneurialscotland.com, alternatively, speak to one of our staff at the event.

-We manage a marketing programme which means we use your data to communicate with you through several different channels, including email, phone, post and where you have followed us – social media.
+We use your data to communicate with you through several different channels, including email, phone, post and where you have followed us – social media.

 We may use your data to:

 Information gathered through our surveys will be researched and compiled on an aggregated basis and results may be published on EntrepreneurialScotland.com or elsewhere.
-Such results will not identify you unless you have expressly granted us permission.
+Such results will not identify any personal data unless you have expressly granted us permission.
 The information helps us formulate our policy positions and to monitor or improve our products and services.

 We may pass your information to our third-party service providers, agents, subcontractors and other associated organisations for the purposes of completing tasks and providing services, products or facilities to you on our behalf (for example to process donations and send you mailings).
-However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
-Please be reassured that we will not release your information to third parties for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.
+However, when we use third party service providers, we disclose the minimal personal information that is necessary to deliver the service.
+Our partners have no right to contact you unless for the express purpose of providing a service.
+We also vet all our partners to ensure they have adequate data privacy policies in place.
+The only exception to this is if we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.

 Third Party Product Providers we work in association with: